App Ideas – How to do right homework for your Innovative App

 Often I have seen, people land with some other mobile app idea and eventually land to a different solution.
 It is just because they try to solve a lot of problems in one solution.
 Lean thinking continuously helps you to better understand the possibilities and opens the door of continual improvement.

-The market research aims to understand the reasons consumers will use your application.
-It actually helps you to understand their behavior in terms of how people will discover and engage with your so it will save you wasted time and hard earned money.
+Market research aims to understand the reasons consumers will use your application.
+It actually helps you to understand their behavior in terms of how people will discover and engage with you so it will save you wasted time and hard earned money.

 Your Market study should comprise of